sfotm/sfotm.github.io/index.md

 # Hello!

-I am a proud Software Development Engineer at Amazon.com and an alumnus of The Ohio State University's Computer Science and Engineering Program.
-I believe that through creating intuitive and powerful software, developers will take a large part in creating the world of tomorrow.
+I am a Software Development Engineer at Amazon.com and an alumnus of The Ohio State University's Computer Science and Engineering Program.

-In my free time, I like to develop games, mobile apps, and other things.
-When I'm not in front of a computer, you can find me kayaking, exercising, or hiking.
+In my free time, I enjoy reading, hiking, playing piano, taking photos, and learning about new things.
+I'm aiming to document these interests via this website.
+Hopefully, it'll encourage me to share things I've learned and to think a little more deliberately about them.

-I'm also a big proponent of self-hosted and open source software.
+Feel free to get in touch - contact information is at the bottom of the page.
+Anything sent by a human is welcome :)